jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-02.md

 "Closing statements," Judge Morrison said.
 "Mr. Price?"

 Robert's lawyer stood.
 "Your Honor, this isn't about denying Ethan's autonomy.
 It's about protecting him from making a decision he'll regret.
 He's seventeen years old, in the middle of an intense relationship, abandoning a career he's worked toward his entire life.
-That's not mature decision-makingthat's teenage impulsivity.
+That's not mature decision-making—that's teenage impulsivity.
 If you grant this petition, you're telling every teenager in Manitoba that they can legally separate from their parents for a relationship.
 That's not what emancipation is for."

 He sat down.